Healthy Homes Assessment Papakowhai

 Papakowhai Moisture Ingress & Drainage

-Rental properties should have effective drainage to eliminate storm water, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a proper place to go, and it doesn’t get sucked into buildings is an essential part of making sure your property is dry.
+Properties that are rented must be equipped with efficient drainage for the removal of the stormwater and surface waters and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water has a proper place to go, and that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from accumulating into the property.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground, to block any moisture present in the ground from accumulating into the property.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection